In a world filled with millions of download options, it’s should come as no surprise to learn that there are many underrated apps out there.

 Think about it.
 There’s just no way for people to sort through every app out there to find the absolute best ones.
 Inevitably, some apps are going to slip through the cracks.
 The shame of it is that many of those apps that do slip would help make someone’s life a little better.

-The good news is that we’re here to help you find some of those apps.
-While you can’t possibly be expected to sort through every app out there, we’ve looked through a great deal of them and come away with some apps that you should absolutely know about.
+The good news is that we’re here to help you find some of those underrated apps.
+While you can’t possibly be expected to sort through all the underrated apps out there, we’ve looked through a great deal of them and come away with some apps that you should absolutely know about.

 These are 25 of the greatest iPhone apps you didn’t know existed.